I bet you didn’t even know some of these new tools existed. Neither did I. Enjoy the best of the modern new tools on the market.

 Be sure to get the rotating nozzle of course.
 We explained why in this post about deck painting.

 Sun Joe’s quality is worth a lot more than it costs.
 Any homeowner will love this totally unique gift.

 Channellock’s extra-wide wrench

 It also has a scale to set the wrench which is something all adjustable wrenches should feature…maybe someday.
 The mouth reverses and works as a pipe wrench.
 So cool.

 Cool new tool idea.
 It comes in 4 sizes: my advice is to get the 12 because it can do everything the smaller ones can as well.
-For tool geeks only.

 The reason I use these rather than a technician’s belt is that it’s quick to put big tools like screw guns in and also to get them out quickly.

 The new twist?
 Magnetic exterior to hold metal things like screws, tools, etc. Great design and is surprisingly inexpensive.

 Clamping Power Strip

 Smart idea in new tools: Clamp your power strip where you need it.
 Duh.
 I should have invented this.